jan-brabec/microimaging_histology_DIB/README.md

 ```

 # Opening a QuPath project
 QuPath is an open software for Bioimage analysis that was used to generate cell density maps from the related research article.
-However, it can also be used to view the histology slides - both raw or coregistered..
+However, it can also be used to view the histology slides - both raw or coregistered ones.
 Here are some instruction if you want to open any of the histology slides:

 * Download and install latest QuPath from: https://qupath.github.io (version that was used to run cell detection algorhitm was version 0.23)
 * Run QuPath and click on File -> Open.